ArthurFerreira2/Herve/README.md

 # Hervé, the RV simulator

-A imple RISC-V RV32im ISA Simulator in C++ under the MIT Licence
+A simple RISC-V RV32im ISA Simulator in C++ under the MIT Licence

-I bought "the risc-v reader, an open architecture atlas" by D. Paterson and A. Waterman and decided to write an ISA simulator... **Welcome to the twisted world of computer scientists**
+I bought "the risc-v reader, an open architecture atlas" by D. Paterson and A. Waterman and suddenly decided to write an ISA simulator... **welcome to the twisted world of computer scientists**

 herve extract loads froms ELF files and can execute compiled C code ! - cf. [README.md](C-tests/README.md) in the C-tests folder